rijksuniversiteit-groningen/rugplot/README.md

 ![alt mpgviolin](tests/testthat/results/ggplotmpg.csv-violin-20221009_203930.png)

-The files in the above example can be found in `tests/testhat/data` and `tests/testhat/params`.
+The files in the examples can be found in this repository in the folder `tests/testhat/data`.

 ## Information about JSON and JSON schemas